-Fascinatingly, these events are taking place right around Purim - a holiday that celebrates God's hidden hand behind world events.
+It is worth considering that these latest events are taking place right around Purim - a holiday that celebrates God's hidden hand behind world events.
 Purim teaches us that, when we connect the dots, amazing patterns emerge leading us to... salvation.